Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Our Methods

 \subsection{Implementation Details}

-For the PCARN generator, we set both $B$ and $U$ as three, and the number of channels in all convolutional layers, except for the first, last layer and upsample block, to 64.
-For the upsampling unit, we use the \textit{PixelShuffle} layer following the convolutional layer that are used in ESPCN~\cite{espcn2016}.
-Our discriminator network has nine convolutional layers as depicted in Fig.~\ref{fig:model}.
-We train our models with ADAM by setting $\beta_{1} = 0.9$, $\beta_{2} = 0.999$, and $\epsilon = 10^{-8}$ in $6 \times 10^5$ steps.
-The minibatch size is 64, and the learning rate begins at $10^{-4}$ and is halved every $4 \times 10^5$ steps.
+For the PCARN generator, we set $B=U=3$ and the number of channels in all convolutional layers, except for the first, last layer and upsample block, to 64.
+For the upsampling unit, we use the \textit{pixelshuffle} operation~\cite{espcn2016} following the convolutional layer.
+Our discriminator network has 9 convolutional layers (\Fref{fig:model}).
+We train our models with ADAM by setting $\beta_{1}=0.9$, $\beta_{2}=0.999$, and $\epsilon = 10^{-8}$ in $6 \times 10^5$ steps.
+The minibatch and patch sizes are 64 and 48$\times$48, respectively.
+We use initial learning rate as $10^{-4}$ and halved every $4 \times 10^5$ steps.

-Following the training strategy of SRGAN~\cite{srgan}, we first train the generator with a pixel-based loss, then fine-tune the pretrained network for $2\times10^5$ steps with the same settings but using GAN loss.
+Following SRGAN~\cite{srgan}, we first train the generator with L1 loss, then fine-tune the pretrained network for $2\times10^5$ steps with the same settings but using GAN loss.
 When training the generator in a pixel-wise manner, we use the L1 loss as our loss function instead of the L2.
 The L2 loss is widely used in the image restoration task because of its relationship to the PSNR, but L1 provided better convergence and performance in our experiments.

-We use the DIV2K dataset~\cite{div2k}, which consists of 800 training, 100 validation, and 100 test 2K resolution images.
-Because of the richness of this dataset, recent SR models~\cite{mdsr2017,rdn} use DIV2K as well.
+We use DIV2K~\cite{div2k}, which consists of 800 training and 100 validation images.
+Because of the richness of this dataset, recent SR models~\cite{mdsr2017,wang2018esrgan} use DIV2K as well.
 To prepare the training input, we randomly crop images to the 48$\times$48 LR patches and augment to horizontal flip or rotation.
+To enable the multi-scale training, we first randomly select the scale from [2, 4].
+Then we construct the training batch using chosen scale, since our model can process only a single scale for each batch.
 For the test and benchmark, Set5~\cite{set5}, Set14~\cite{yang2010}, B100~\cite{b100} and Urban100~\cite{urban100} datasets are used.
-To enable the multi-scale training, we construct the training batch using a scale of either 2 or 4, since our model can process only a single scale for each batch.
-The code is publicly available online on \url{https://github.com/nmhkahn/PCARN-pytorch}.
+The code is publicly available\footnote{\url{https://github.com/nmhkahn/PCARN-pytorch}}.